EdWordy/AR-SuspicionMeter/README.md

-# AR-SuspicionMeter
+# SuspicionMeter
-A QoL mod for Arma Reforger 1.1
+A simple mod for Arma Reforger which adds a suspicion meter, to tangibly show the visiblity of the player relative to enemies.